Rudolf Leuckart

 Karl Georg Friedrich Rudolf Leuckart (7 October 1822 – 22 February 1898) was a German zoologist born in Helmstedt.
+He was a pioneer of parasitology research and was widely known for developing a series of illustrated wall charts for use in zoology instruction.
 He was a nephew to naturalist Friedrich Sigismund Leuckart (1794–1843).

 Academic career

-He earned his degree from the University of Göttingen, where he was a student of Rudolf Wagner (1805–1864).
+Leuckart earned his degree from the University of Göttingen, where he was a student of Rudolf Wagner (1805–1864).
 Afterwards he participated on a scientific expedition to the North Sea for the study marine invertebrates.
 Later he became a professor of zoology at the University of Giessen (1850) and the University of Leipzig (1869).

+In 1877 he became honorary foreign member of the Linnean Society of London.

 Parasitological research

 Leuckart is remembered for his work in parasitology, particularly research regarding tapeworm and trichinosis.
 He was the first to prove that Taenia saginata occurs only in cattle (and humans), and Taenia solium occurs only in swine (and humans).
 His study of Trichina helped support Rudolf Virchow's campaign to create meat inspection laws in Germany.
 With Virchow and Friedrich Albert von Zenker (1825–1898), he was the first to document the life cycle of the parasite Trichinella spiralis in swine and humans.

 He, and independently Algernon Thomas, experimentally discovered the life-cycle of the sheep liver fluke in 1881–1883.

 Today the "Rudolf-Leuckart-Medaille" is an annual award given for research in parasitology by the Deutschen Gesellschaft für Parasitologie (German Society of Parasitology).